-For Teisumiyoshi and destinations along the coast, take the Tosa Kuroshio Railway Asa Line originating at JR Gomen Station.
+For Teisumiyoshi and destinations along the coast, take the Tosa Kuroshio Railway Gomen-Nahari Line departing from Gomen Station.
 The nearest station to the Teisumiyoshi park is Yasu Station (20 minutes from Gomen Station).

 The mountainous Okumonobe area is dotted with campsites, often located close to scenic gorges and at the beginning of hiking trails.
 Some are little more than cleared sites with minimal facilities, while others have hot showers and on-site shops where you can buy food and rent equipment.

 Riders' Inn and Befukyo Campground are sites where you can camp with little to no preparation.
 Both are manned during the day and have huts, barbecue areas, and running water.
-Of the two, Riders' Inn has the most extensive facilities and rents out sleeping bags, fans, heaters, barbecues and pretty much anything else you could possibly need.
+Of the two, Riders' Inn has the most extensive facilities and rents out sleeping bags, fans, heaters, barbecues (with a grill, coal, and net), and pretty much anything else you could possibly need.

 There are many mountains trails to chose from in eastern Kochi varying from beginner-friendly to challenging.
 Mt.
-Shiraga (1769 meters) is one of the tallest and most versatile.
-For an easy hike on a well-maintained path, set out from the climbing gate on the mountain road linking Befu and Nishikuma gorges.
+Shiraga (1,770 meters) is one of the tallest and most versatile.
+For an easy hike on a well-maintained path, set out from the trailhead on the mountain road linking Befu and Nishikuma gorges.
 The climb should take no more than an hour.

 For something more testing, consider climbing from Dotoko Campground at the foot of the mountain.
 The trails are not as well-maintained, and the climb is strenuous.
 Set aside at least four hours for the ascent and ensure you are well-equipped with a map and proper hiking gear.